senofi/documentation/docs/source/iac-gitactions-baf.rst

 5. Once the required arguments are updated in the dialog box, click on the button “Run workflow” which will start the workflow.

+Use the :ref:`Manage the Network` section to setup the network

 GitHub Actions list for setting the blockchain network and components
 ---------------------------------------------------------------------